ibm-cloud-docs/power-iaas/faq.md

 {: #monitoring}
 {: faq}

 IBM does not provide status and performance monitoring for the IBM Cloud.
-The client must use their own on-premises tools.
+Clients must use their own on-premises tools.

 ## What performance and capacity planning services do you provide for IBM i on IBM Cloud?
 {: #ibmi-performance}